 The coffee-to-water ratio is high in a shot of espresso, giving it a stronger, more bitter, and more flavorsome taste.
 That is achieved by using ground coffee beans that are finer than usual coffee grounds, allowing the hot water to extract more flavor.
 The ground-to-water ratio is also high for an espresso shot.

 Espresso by itself is not an introductory coffee drink because it may be too bitter for someone new to the world of coffee drinks.
 That does not mean you cannot enjoy espresso shots, though!
+You can also create your own espresso shot more easily at home using a Nespresso or Keurig style pod system.

 You will find that many popular types of coffees are actually espresso based drinks, as they usually contain 1 shot of espresso mixed in them, along with water, steamed milk, foamed milk, cold milk, whipped cream, ice, etc.